Meteo-Concept/hcaptcha-bundle/README.md

 - In major version 3:
   - support for PHP <7.4 has been dropped
   - support for Symfony <5.3 has been dropped
-  - support for Symfony 6.0 will be added eventually
+  - support for Symfony 6.0 has been added